-- 1.1.2 Evidence of competence to install SBD Alarm Systems. - 1.2.1 Clarified requirements and guidance offered regarding direct marketing activity. - 1.3.1 Addition of 'BTEC Level 3; Certified Technical Security Professional (CTSP)' as a qualification option, and the accompanying note. - 1.4.1 New reference to policed false alarm calls. - 1.4.4 New reference to the removal of an individual SBD Alarm System under certain circumstances. - 1.4.5 Removal of reference to a 50% false call rate. - 2.4.1 In the event of power failure a 12 hour battery supply is now required and not 24 hour. - 3.4.1 In the event of power failure a 12 hour battery supply is now required and not 24 hour.
+- 1.2.1 Clarified requirements and guidance offered regarding direct marketing activity. - 1.3.1 Addition of 'BTEC Level 3; Certified Technical Security Professional (CTSP)' as a qualification option, and the accompanying note. - 1.4.1 New reference to policed false alarm calls. - 1.4.4 New reference to the removal of an individual SBD Alarm System under certain circumstances. - 1.4.5 Removal of reference to a 50% false call rate. - 2.4.1 In the event of power failure a 12 hour battery supply is now required and not 24 hour. - 3.4.1 In the event of power failure a 12 hour battery supply is now required and not 24 hour.